F-Bench: Rethinking Human Preference Evaluation Metrics for Benchmarking Face Generation, Customization, and Restoration

 \section{Conclusion}

-Evaluating the quality of AI-generated face images is a critical area of research in the development of generative models, given the human tendency to focus on faces.
-In this work, we introduce FaceQ, a meticulously curated AI face dataset comprising 12255 face images generated by 29 popular generative models, along with 32742 human annotated MOS scores.
-This dataset serves as a benchmark for evaluating the capabilities of existing face generation, customization, and restoration models, while also assessing the performance of current Image Quality Assessment (IQA) and Face Quality Assessment (FQA) methods.
-Our analysis highlights the unique features, strengths, and weaknesses of current face-related generative models, and reveals the limitations of traditional IQA and FQA algorithms in delivering subjectively consistent quality assessments for AI-generated faces.
-We believe FaceQ will contribute to advancing generative models and help overcome current limitations in face generation.
+In this work, we conduct a pioneering generative face image quality assessment study.
+Specifically, we introduce FaceQ, the first generated face quality assessment database comprising 12,255 face images and 491,130 human preference ratings.
+Then, we establish F-Bench, a benchmark for evaluating the capabilities of existing face generation, customization, and restoration models, while also reveals the limitations of current Image Quality Assessment (IQA) and Face Quality Assessment (FQA) methods.
+Furthermore, we propose an evaluation model F-Eval to accurately predict human preferences on generated face images, which demonstrates state-of-the-art performance.
+We believe this work will contribute to advancing generative models and help overcome current limitations in AIGC community.